Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Fr.
 Antoni CAROL i Hostench (Sant Cugat del Vallès, Barcelona, Spain)

-Modern men are undergoing a regrettable amnesia: we live and behave as if we should have been the generators of life and creators of the world.
-In direct contrast, though, Aristotle is to be admired.
-In his natural theology he ignores the concept of “creation” (concept known in those times only by Divine Revelation), but, at least, he had quite clear in his mind this world depended on the Divinity (the “Uncaused cause”).
-Saint John Paul II appeals to us to remember what we owe to God: “Man must honor his Creator by offering him, in praise and thanksgiving, whatever he has received from Him.
-Man cannot lose this sense of duty, which only he may recognize, amongst all other earthly realities.”
+Modern man suffers from a regrettable amnesia: we live and act as if we ourselves were the authors of life and the creators of the world.
+By contrast, Aristotle is admirable.
+In his natural theology, he was unaware of the concept of "creation" (a notion known at that time only through divine Revelation) but at least understood that this world depended on Divinity (the "uncaused Cause").
+Saint John Paul II calls us to preserve the memory of the debt we owe our God: "Man must honor the Creator by offering, in thanksgiving and praise, all that he has received from him.
+Man cannot lose the sense of this debt, which he alone, among all other earthly realities, can recognize."

-Besides, thinking of the everlasting life, our cooperation —He will not do anything without our permission nor without our effort!
-Consists of not disturbing the Holy Spirit's labor: to let God do it!; for saintliness is not “manufactured” by us, but granted by him, who is Master, Father and Leader.
-In any case, if we do believe we have something to offer, let us hasten to put it at the service of our fellow men: “The greatest among you must be your servant” (Mt 23:11).
+Furthermore, considering the supernatural life, our collaboration—He will do nothing without our permission, without our effort! —consists in not hindering the work of the Holy Spirit: letting God act!
+Holiness is not "made" by us, but bestowed by Him, who is Master, Father, and Guide.
+In any case, if we believe that we are and have something, let us strive to put it at the service of others: "The greatest among you must be your servant" (Mt 23:11).

 Thoughts on Today's Gospel